twirphp/twirp/README.md

 ### Server

-In order to use the server you have to install some dependencies to your PHP project via [Composer](https://getcomposer.org/):
+In order to use the server you have to install some dependencies in your PHP project via [Composer](https://getcomposer.org/):

 ```bash
 $ composer require twirp/twirp